Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies

 We first consider the results for the constant model of the true bias on the depression data set.

 {\bf Train on Negative and Positive Controls}

 We train on both negative and positive controls.
-We report effect size estimates for all negative and positive controls across the four databases as well as the percentage of posterior intervals containing the true effect size.
-Figure \ref{fig:Optum_AllControls_Depression} shows the results using the Optum database and Figures \ref{fig:CCAE_AllControls_Depression}, \ref{fig:MDCD_AllControls_Depression}, and \ref{fig:MDCR_AllControls_Depression} show the results using the CCAE, MDCD, and MDCR databases, respectively.
-The number of observations that were tested are reported on the figures.
+Figure \ref{fig:Optum_AllControls_Depression} shows the effect size estimates for all negative and positive controls as well as the percentage of posterior intervals containing the true effect size for the Optum database of the depression data set.
 Each dot represents the hazard ratio and corresponding standard error for one of the negative (true hazard ratio = 1) or positive control (true hazard ratio greater than 1) outcomes.
+The coverage using the calibrated and uncalibrated methods for all of the databases in the depression data set is displayed in Table~\ref{tab:TableDepression}.

-Pre-calibration posterior interval coverage departs significantly from 95\% especially for the larger positive controls.
+Pre-calibration posterior interval coverage departs significantly from 95\%, especially for the larger positive controls.
 For all four databases, the calibrated procedure results in posterior intervals that are closer to the nominal 95\% coverage than the uncalibrated procedure.